OpenNebula/docs/source/integration_and_development/system_interfaces/hook_driver.rst

 The hook subsystem has two main components:

-- **Hook Manager Driver**: it receives information about every event triggered by oned and publishes it to an event queue.
-Custom components can also use this queue to subscribe to oned events, :ref:`more information here <hook_manager_events>`.
+- **Hook Manager Driver**: it receives information about every event triggered by OpenNebula service and publishes it to an event queue.
+Custom components can also use this queue to subscribe to OpenNebula events, :ref:`more information here <hook_manager_events>`.
 - **Hook Execution Manager** (HEM): It registers itself to the events that triggers the hooks defined in the system.
 When an event is received it takes care of executing the corresponding hook command.

 |hook-subsystem|

-Both components are started together with the OpenNebula daemon.
+Both components are started together with the OpenNebula service.
 Note that, provided the network communication is secure, you can grant network access to the event queue and hence deploy HEM in a different server.

 Configuration
 ================================================================================